 Shirin Neshat, the best known artist in the Iranian diaspora, is a photographer and film-maker, who lives in New York City.
 Neshat has used Persian poetry and calligraphy in her works to examine concepts of martyrdom, exile, and feminism in the Muslim world.

 Neshat was studying art in California at U.C.
 Berkeley when the Iranian revolution took place in 1979.
-Returning to Iran in 1990 for the first time in twelve years, Neshat was shocked by the transformation caused by Islamic fundamentalism, especially requiring women to wear the chador in public.
+She wouldn’t see her family again for more than 11 years.
+Returning to Iran in 1990, Neshat was shocked by the transformation caused by Islamic fundamentalism, especially the requiring of women to wear the chador in public.
 Upon her return to the United States, the black chador became a central motif in her work.

 The condition of women in the Muslim world – especially in Iran – are dominant in her work.
 Neshat’s black & white photographic series “Women of Allah” 1993-1997 addresses the role of militant Muslim women, who fought in the 1979 revolution that overthrew the Shah.
 She shows armed Islamic women clothed in full-length chadors.
+Calligraphic poems by Iranian poets are written on the surfaces of the images.
 Her gelatin-silver print of “Rebellious Silence” 1994 makes dramatic use of the chador to isolate her subject’s face.
 The uncovered part of the face is written on with Farsi texts, written by Iranian female poets.

 Neshat’s video art often takes the form of double projections to show the separation of public and private space with a viewer placed between two screens.
 One screen shows a man; the other a woman.
 In “Turbulent” 1998 both the man and the woman sing.
 In the end, only the voice of the woman is heard.